NotAShelf/nvf/docs/release-notes/rl-0.8.md

   the new API they provide.
 Please manually set your keybinds according to [Lspsaga documentation] following the new API.

+- none-ls has been updated to the latest version.
+If you have been using raw Lua configuration to _manually_ configure it, some of the formats may become unavailable as they have been refactored out of the main none-ls repository upstream.

 [NotAShelf](https://github.com/notashelf):

 [typst-preview.nvim]: https://github.com/chomosuke/typst-preview.nvim